 In Table~\ref{tab:LGLs}, we show the combined statistical result from these fits for our low-background cut, which affirms our interpretation of Figures~\ref{fig:spectrum_in_all_radial_bins}~and~\ref{fig:morphology_in_all_energy_bins}.
 We show the improvement in the log-likelihood (larger numbers are preferred) for models using different solar modulation potentials compared to the null hypothesis that no solar halo exists, which we set to a $\Delta$LG($\mathcal{L}$~=~0).
+We note that the $\gamma$-ray fluxes that correspond to these models correspond to the theoretical solar halo curves shown in Figures~\ref{fig:main}, ~\ref{fig:spectrum_in_all_radial_bins} and ~\ref{fig:morphology_in_all_energy_bins}, with spectra that are shown explicitly for the cases of 0~MV, 500~MV, and 1000~MV.
 We also show the results for our ``four-component" model, where the normalizations of four ICS components (based on solar modulation potentials of 0~MV and 1000~MV for both positrons and electrons) are allowed to float independently in each energy bin.
 We find two key results: (1) the simple theoretical models provide a very good fit to the main properties of the ICS halo, with log-likelihood values fairly close to the four-component fit despite having 108 fewer degrees of freedom, (2) the best-fit theoretical models have modulation potentials (which, in this case, are set to be equivalent for both positrons and electrons) on the order of 400~MV.
 We note that these are both ``averaged" modulation potentials that are calculated as single values over the full 15~year observation period of our study.